-Some of those significant sites include the 14th century Konstanz Minster Cathedral and 14th century Kaufhaus (or can be known as Konzilsgebäude).
-In addition, the remaining medieval circular wall with 20 towers, of which only 3 stand today, protect the historic old town.
+Some of those significant sites include the 14th-century Konstanz Minster Cathedral and 14th-century Kaufhaus (or can be known as Konzilsgebäude).
+The remaining medieval circular wall with 20 towers, of which only 3 stand today, protects the historic old town.
 Wander the quiet winding cobblestone streets and gaze upon the well-preserved half-timber houses.

 Konstanz is a shopping city.
 There are numerous shops, cafes and restaurants lining the streets.
 Take a walk along the waterfront boulevard where elegant and elaborate townhomes look out onto the picturesque lake and the Swiss Alps.

 #5 Sail Around Bodensee

 Taking a scenic boat tour of Lake Konstanz Germany is an unforgettable experience!
 Sail around the largest lake in Germany which offers stunning views of the surrounding mountains, charming lakeside towns, and crystal-clear waters.

 Lake Constance is a destination that’s best experienced from the water, making a boat tour an essential part of any visit to this picturesque region of southern Germany.